 5. Schedule movers far in advance, even if you have no clue where you’re moving.

-This tip applies primarily to people moving apartments within the same city, as relocating to an entirely different state will require different moving companies, rates, planning, and so forth.
+These apartment move in tips apply primarily to people moving apartments within the same city, as relocating to an entirely different state will require different moving companies, rates, planning, and so forth.

 Since I have primarily had to move via shipping, I did not realize that when it comes to actually scheduling movers, you can reserve a time slot with a company as long as you know approximately where you’ll be going.
 I assumed that you absolutely need to know the exact address, and since I wasn’t confirmed on the apartment until about a week ago (I’m moving today), I didn’t reserve movers until this Monday.
 I called 40 places and all were booked until–thank goodness-one had an opening, but one of the companies at least informed me that in the future, I just need to know the date, time, and general destination.
 Perhaps this is common knowledge, but for those who may have not moved within cities often like myself, now you know!
 It will ease your mind so much to have that set.